Unfold product before washing and avoid overfilling the washing machine.

 Hans Christian Andersen is famous for his contributions to world literature, but he was also an accomplished papercut artist.
 Architect and designer Knud V. Engelhardt began working on the design of Hans Christian Andersen’s papercuttings in the 1920s.
 This was a design that Inger M. Blegvad Klint carried on after the architect’s death in 1931 and which was completed for launch in 1952, when Queen Ingrid placed the first of many orders for the Danish royal family.
 Since then, the design has been adjusted and developed continuously in line with new weaving techniques and has been adjusted to ensure that the pattern continues to have a contemporary look.

 And there are two additional sets of H.C.
-ANDERSEN placemats with other fairy tale designs in the collection: The Emperor's New Clothes and The Ugly Duckling as well as Blockhead Hans and The Swineherd.
+ANDERSEN placemats with other fairy tale designs in the collection: The Emperor's New Clothes and The Ugly Duckling as well as Clumsy Hans and The Swineherd.
 These motifs and more can be found on the H.C.
 ANDERSEN tablecloth.